Ebad-S/Machine-Learning-Assignment/README.md

 <div id="in-a-nutshell">

 <h2> In a Nutshell </h2>
-In this repo, several **Machine Learning models** are evaluated against each other to predict 'Credit Risk' using data from peer-to-peer lending services.
+In this repo, several <b>Machine Learning models</b> are evaluated against each other to predict 'Credit Risk' using data from peer-to-peer lending services.
 Because credit risk is an inherently imbalanced classification problem (the number of good loans is much larger than the number of at-risk loans), hence the employing different training and evaluation models with imbalanced classes.
-In this assignmnet folowing **python libraries** are used:
+In this assignmnet folowing <i>python libraries</i> are used:

  - `imbalanced-learn`
  - `Scikit-learn`